sjauijn/brave-go-sync-HAOS/DOCS.md

 # Brave Sync Server — Documentation

-This add-on runs [`sync-lite`](https://github.com/brave/go-sync/tree/master/sync-lite), a minimal, self-hosted implementation of the Brave Sync v2 protocol.
+This app runs sync-lite, a minimal, self-hosted implementation of the Brave Sync v2 protocol.
 It stores everything in a single SQLite file — no DynamoDB, no Redis, no external dependencies.

 ## What it does